kleemeo/kelvinlee-dev-v2/README.md

 # kelvinlee.dev V2

 Version 2 of my personal website.
 This project allowed me to try out some new tools and explore with some more design.
+This repo is connected to Netlify for automated deployment.

 ### 🔨 Tools used